 - Norwegian: Norwegian Airlines is operating a limited flight schedule until further notice.
 If your flight is cancelled you will receive confirmation via SMS and email.
 You can request a refund of your unused ticket, or opt for flight credit and get an extra 20% towards a future trip.

-While this is a fast-developing situation, here are four travel need-to-knows:
+While this is a fast-developing situation, here are four Coronavirus travel need-to-knows:

 There are a lot of practical steps you can take.
-Regularly wash your hands (with soap and water or an alcohol-based hand gel), avoid touching eyes, nose and mouth and stay at least a metre away from someone who is coughing or sneezing.
+Regularly wash your hands (with soap and water or an alcohol-based hand gel), avoid touching eyes, nose and mouth and stay at least two metres away from someone who is coughing or sneezing.
 Airlines that are in operation are enforcing social distancing, and mask-wearing is usually mandatory.
 Read more.

 First of all, call the airline, hotel or online travel agent you booked with.
 Not sure which company you used?
 You’ll see their name on your bank or credit card statement as well as the email you received from them to confirm the booking.
 You’ll find more details, including contact information, on our help page.